xtexChooser/git-mirrors/TEAMS.md

 Accountability:

-* Enforce the Code of Conduct
+* Take action when a behavior in a Forgejo space goes against the Code of Conduct or the law.
+* Create moderation reports based on auditable facts and explain each action in a logical way.

 Team members: